Best Human Resources Software of 2026

 Author

-Brian’s research and analysis is informed by more than 250,000 authentic user reviews on Software Advice and over 20,000 interactions between [Brand] software advisors and HR software buyers.
-Brian also regularly analyzes market sentiment by conducting surveys of HR leaders and practitioners so he can provide the most up-to-date and helpful information to small and midsize businesses purchasing software or services.
+Emilie’s research and analysis is informed by more than 250,000 authentic user reviews on Software Advice and over 20,000 interactions between Software Advice software advisors and HR software buyers.
+Emilie also regularly analyzes market sentiment by conducting surveys of HR leaders and practitioners so she can provide the most up-to-date and helpful information to small and midsize businesses purchasing software or services.

 Editor